 The Town assesses a total of 3% sales tax on retail products purchased with the Town.
 One-third of this assessment on retail products is earmarked to the Fire Fund.
 The Fire Fund is used to pay for the master contract with Rural Metro.
 This Fund does not pay for the entire balance of the master fire contract with Rural Metro.
 Therefore, the remaining balance must be paid out of the Town's operations Fund the General Fund.
 This structural deficit will continue to grow as the costs to the master contract out pace the revenue generated by the dedicated sales tax within the Fire Fund.
 In the table below, the line indicates the escalating price of the master contract with Rural Metro.
-This contract has an inflationary index for labor based upon the local labor index CPI-U/W for Mesa-Phoenix.
+This on the local labor index CPI-U/W for Mesa-Phoenix.
 This index also has an annual cap on 2.5%.
 The bars are the chart indicated where the funds come from.
-The gap between the line and the fire fund bars illustrate the current structural deficit of the Fire Fund.
-The blue bars indicate the amount per year of this structural deficit.
-This structural deficit does not take into account any changes to level of service of the expiring master contract with Rural Metro.
+The gap between the line and the fire fund bars illustrate the current structural deficit does not take into account any changes to level of service of the expiring master contract with Rural Metro.
 Indeed, any increase in this structural deficit will illuminate operational funding to take care of other infrastructure needs.
 Therefore, this structural deficit needs to be evaluated to eliminate the financial stress it is creating to properly fund other community needs.